 Install the New Binaries

-You may get a message at the end of the upgrade process regarding files that exist on your system that are no longer part of Postfix, like this:
+Depending on the version of Postfix from which you’re upgrading, you may get any number of informational messages at the end of your upgrade process.
+These messages will inform you of configuration changes and/or files that exist on your system that are no longer part of Postfix, like this:

 Note: the following files or directories still exist but are no longer part of Postfix: /etc/postfix/postfix-files /etc/postfix/postfix-script /etc/postfix/post-install /usr/share/doc/postfix-2.3.3/README_FILES/QMQP_README

-These files were part of the older Postfix 2.3.3 installation that are either no longer needed by the updated version of Postfix or that are now stored somewhere else.
+That means that those files were part of the older Postfix installation that are either no longer needed by the updated version of Postfix, or that they are now stored somewhere else.
 You can go ahead and delete them with:

 As of Postfix 2.9, IPV4 support needs to be explicitly stated in the Postfix main.cf file.
 So after the upgrade, you’ll also see the following: